 - All visitors will also be screened at our front desk for fever, cough and respiratory symptoms

-Since information about COVID-19 is being updated daily, we will be updating this page as we receive new information.
-For more information, please visit the Center for Disease Control and Prevention and the Washington State Department of Health.
+For more information, please visit the Centers for Disease Control and Prevention and the Washington State Department of Health.